PUGX/shortid-php/README.md

 Advanced usage
 ==============

-In the following example, you can see how to change the basic alphabet.
+In the following example, you can see how to change the basic alphabet and default length.

 Default alphabet uses all letters (lowercase and uppcercase), all numbers, underscore, and hypen.